A demonstration of volume-intersect ambient occlusion

 • sum & weight results (high values are more heavily occluded)

-Sampling Visualized:
+Sampling Visualized

-Limitations
+Performance & Limitations

-• requires no texture reads
+• it requires no texture reads

 • looks good with as few as 5 samples